Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 ## How Jack Dorsey's Personality Comes Out in his Work

-1. Pursuit of In-Depth Exploration:
-   One of the most evident parallels between Dorsey's professional life and Type 5 traits is his commitment to understanding topics deeply.
+**Pursuit of In-Depth Exploration-** One of the most evident parallels between Dorsey's professional life and Type 5 traits is his commitment to understanding topics deeply.
 Consider Square, for instance.
 Not only is it a mobile payment platform, but it delves deep into understanding commerce, entrepreneurship, and how small businesses operate.
 This commitment to comprehensive learning is quintessential Type 5.

-2. Innovation Over Imitation:
-   Rather than following existing trends, Dorsey has a knack for breaking new ground.
+**Innovation Over Imitation-** Rather than following existing trends, Dorsey has a knack for breaking new ground.
 Twitter's 280-character limit was unheard of in a time when blogs and lengthy posts dominated.
 This propensity to challenge norms and seek novel solutions resonates with Type 5's innovative and visionary spirit.

-3. Values Rooted in Reflection and Observation:
-   Twitter's values emphasize empowering public conversation.
+**Values Rooted in Reflection and Observation-** Twitter's values emphasize empowering public conversation.
 Square values economic empowerment.
 These are not merely business objectives but deep reflections on societal dynamics.
 A Type 5, known for introspection and observation, would naturally gravitate towards such profound company values.

 ### Dorsey's Unique Approach – Through the Type 5 Lens